dllen/X-export-tools/README.md

 2. Check if the extension is enabled in `chrome://extensions/`
 3. Try refreshing the page

-#### Login Issues
-1. Clear your browser cookies for twitter.com
-2. Disable other Twitter extensions temporarily
-3. Check if third-party cookies are blocked

 #### Export Failures
 1. Check your internet connection
-2. Ensure you're logged into Twitter
-3. Try reducing the number of tweets to export
+2. Try reducing the number of tweets to export
-4. Enable debug mode for detailed error messages
+3. Enable debug mode for detailed error messages

 #### Missing Export Buttons
 1. Check if "Show export buttons" is enabled in settings